Business Website Features and Functions

 A well-written blog is a great way to build site traffic and share your industry knowledge and insight.
-Writing good quality content on a consistent basis is a way to get higher search engines rankings and get free traffic from Google.
+Writing high-quality content on a consistent basis is a way to get higher search engines rankings and get free traffic from Google.
 To do this, you'll want to add at least one new blog post per week.

 Use a Product Catalog

 If you have a significant amount of products for sale on your website or if you're primarily an e-commerce based business, then you'll want to utilize an attractive product catalog on your website.
-Without a properly built catalog, your prospects will abandon your site and move on to an easier to navigate a site.
+Without a properly built catalog, your prospects may abandon your site and move on to a site that's easier to navigate.
 The catalog should be searchable, both by key terms and by product category.

 Sometimes clients know what they want, and other times they want to see what you offer.
 A dynamic catalog offers the best user experience.
-If you plan on starting an e-commerce based business you may want to look into a proven e-commerce service provider like Abaco Small Business (formerly Yahoo!
-Stores).
+If you plan on starting an e-commerce business you may want to look into a proven e-commerce service provider.

 Similar to blogging on your website, an email newsletter is a great way to build client loyalty.
 If you're already blogging on a regular basis then maintaining an active email newsletter is easy—you just email your email list subscribers announcing your new blog content.

-You will definitely want to use a third party email autoresponder service, like AWeber, for your newsletter; which offers tools to generate signup boxes for your website and great tracking tools.
-Another best practice is to offer some type of free offer, like a special report or checklist, to incentives people to opt-in to your email list.
+You might want to use a third party email autoresponder service, like AWeber, for your newsletter.
+A service like this offers tools to generate signup boxes for your website and great tracking tools.
+Another best practice is to offer some type of free offer, like a special report or checklist, to incentivize people to opt in to your email list.

 Add a Media Gallery

-Online media (photo, video, testimonials) display your products in use, show product benefits, or actual users comments on how they used/liked specific products.
-A photo gallery with multiple images of your product taken from different angles—will help your visitors get a feel for the product.
-Host your images and video on your site directly, or with a media host (like Flickr or YouTube).
+A photo gallery with multiple images of your product taken from different angles will help your visitors get a feel for the product.
+Host your images and video on your site directly or with a media host (like Flickr or YouTube).

-Depending on your type of product, this can either be useful for after-the-sale service reducing calls to your support line or can help make more sales by showing how the product is used.
+Depending on what you're selling, this can either be useful for after-the-sale service reducing calls to your support line or can help make more sales by showing how a product is used.

 You can also use videos to generate interest and drive traffic to your website.
 Marketing videos should be shorter (around 1 to 5 minutes) while your onsite content videos and training can be longer.